 Cultural

 If you’re more inclined to arts and culture, Loudoun has that too.
 Loudoun Art Tours offers guided tours of downtown Leesburg’s exciting public art scene, from the contemporary pieces in Raflo Park Sculpture Garden to the stunning new Journey to Freedom mural on the wall of the Loudoun Museum that depicts Bazil Newman, a Black 19th Century Loudoun landowner and ferry business operator taking a young Black boy across the Potomac to Maryland on a moonlit night.
-For fans of the dramatic arts, StageCoach Theatre in Ashburn presents frequent dinner theater, stand-up and improv nights.
-Check their calendar for details as well as for summer camp updates.
-If you are spring breaking with young kids, they will love Franklin Park Performing and Visual Arts Center’s Planetarium Program: Earth Day, Celebrating Our Home – one hour presentations on April 6.
-On Saturday, April 8 attend Last Ham Standing Comedy Improv – side-splitting fun for all the family.
+The same river can be accessed at Bazil Newman Riverfront Park.
+The Byrne Gallery in Middleburg is kicking off spring with "The Poetry of Spring" art show through the month of March - celebrate local Loudoun artists and embrace the use of floral colors and soft tones as we enter into the warmer months.
+For fans of artistic performances, StageCoach Theatre in Ashburn presents frequent shows for all taste; from stand-up and improv nights to magicial demonstrations and crime mystery dinners - this month's theme is Lady Thistledown’s Poisoned Quill - spooky!
+Check their calendar for dates and locations to experience the series before it ends.
+For the kids tagging along on spring break, they will love Franklin Park Performing and Visual Arts Center - they host family-friendly exhibits, shows and sketch classes.
+On March 26, they will be celebrating spring with the "Beale Street Puppets: Spring Shenanigans" performance - apart of their monthly puppet show series.
+Check the calendar here.

 Indulgent

 What’s a visit to Loudoun without fine wine, beer and food?
-At glorious 365-acre Doukenie Winery outside Hillsboro, parents can enjoy a bottle of the crisp award-winning 2020 Sauvignon Blanc while the kids play on the lawns or even fish in the pond on the grounds.
-Brewery-wise, Lost Barrel Brewing in Middleburg does great burgers, sandwiches, wraps and chicken tenders while also offering corn hole, vast open spaces for the children to run around and great craft beer and wine.
-Get in the mood for summer with a pitcher of the Belgian-style Farm Ale.
-For outdoor dining, families love the patio seating and wood-fired pies at Sterling’s Fire Works Pizza in Cascades Plaza while the secret garden at the back of popular King Street café Shoe’s Cup & Cork is the ultimate lunchtime hideaway.
+At glorious 365-acre Doukenie Winery outside Hillsboro, parents can enjoy a bottle of the crisp award-winning 2023 Rosé while the kids play on the lawns or even fish in the pond on the grounds.
+Brewery-wise, Dirt Farm Brewery in Bluemont have a fish fry extravaganza every Friday until April 18.
+Chow down on fresh, battered and fried fish with a generous side portion of coleslaw and fries - a classic fish feast, but it won't be complete without a cold brew.
+Wash down your meal down with an in-house beer, you can choose from their homegrown series which includes a refreshing peach ale perfect for the warmer season.
+For outdoor dining, families love the massive outdoor patio seating at Sweetwater Tavern in Sterling which overlooks a pond and fountain - kick back with a view and enjoy good bites, the lobster bisque are fresh and bursting with flavor making it the great starter.
+If you're really hungry, their Louisiana Pasta with chicken, andouille sausage, tomato, scallions & penne pasta drenched in a spicy creole cream sauce, is a real belly filler - wash it down with a cocktail from the outside bar without having to miss out on the blossoming spring views and sunkissed skin.
+In Leesburg, the secret garden at the back of popular King Street café Shoe’s Cup & Cork is the ultimate lunchtime hideaway.
 As for sweet treats, the county has you covered.
 The Yard at One Loudoun in Ashburn does craft milkshakes with outrageous toppings while Purcellville has two iconic ice cream parlors – Gruto’s for soft serve, and Tipped Cow Creamery for artisanal farm ice cream.